wedeveloph/jobs/README.md

 This is the official job board for Developh.
 We post about available positions and openings that any high school or college-aged youth are welcome to join.

 **Applications are accepted at any time.
 Message us if you think you're a fit.**
+**We are currently seeking a Chief Community Officer as we work to expand remotely.
+If you think you're a fit, talk to us!**
 Email us at hello@developh.org for any questions!